James Webster, Hiscox’s Technology, Media and Telecoms Claims Manager, looks at some of the growing risks facing freelancers.

 It could be letting slip a piece of confidential information about one client to another for example or using a copyright protected picture on a website – whatever the case, the potential for legal action against you can be significant.

-Here, I’ll take a look at some of the most common claims that can land freelancers in hot water:
+Here, I’ll take a look at some of the most common claims that can land freelancers in hot water if they aren’t protected with the right level of self-employed insurance:

 Breach of confidentiality